6 Signs of Alcohol Addiction You Shouldn’t Ignore

 Although you may think this is silly or unimportant, in reality, it is very important.
 In fact, this may mean that you’re drinking more high-alcohol content drinks.

 3. Drinking excessively fast

 It’s true that in certain social contexts it’s normal to have a glass of wine or a shot of tequila.
 However, this is done in a natural way without the presence of anxiety.

-However, if you’re now susceptible to an alcohol addiction, you might not realize, or perhaps someone might point out to you, that you’re drinking too fast as if you were really thirsty.
+However, if you’re already susceptible to alcohol addiction, you might not realize how quickly you are drinking.
+Perhaps someone has pointed out to you that you’re drinking very quickly as if you were really thirsty.

 In fact, it seems that socializing isn’t the important thing, but rather the act of drinking.

 What’s the first thing you do when you go into a hotel room?
 Do you check out the views, the bathroom, or test how comfortable the bed is?
 Or, do you go straight for the minibar?
 If it’s the latter, this is one of the signs of alcohol addiction.